 LIPA's largest cost in providing electric service to its customers for each year of the period was the fossil fuels and the wholesale cost of power.
 LIPA purchased power from a number of different entities during the time of the study.
-Their largest supplier of power for both 2016 and 2017 was from various Independent Power Producers as shown previously in Table 4-3.
+Their largest supplier of power for both 2018 and 2019 was from various Independent Power Producers as shown previously in Table 4-3.
+The Fuel and Purchased Power costs are adjusted and collected monthly through the Power Supply Charge.

 The significance of annual power supply cost and purchased power plus production is illustrated in Table 5-3.
 The top portion of the table shows net operating revenue as the difference between total revenues generated by the delivery rates and the recovery of power supply costs.
-The ratios of power supply cost to sales revenues were calculated for 2016 and 2017.
-As illustrated, LIPA's power supply costs as a percentage of sales revenues were 54 percent in 2016 and 53 percent in 2017.
+The ratios of power supply cost to sales revenues were calculated for 2018 and 2019.
+As illustrated, LIPA's power supply costs as a percentage of sales revenues were 53 percent in 2018 and 51 percent in 2019.